The PPE Program

-Our world is shaped by a variety of extremely complex and interdependent organizations and institutions that have a profound impact on our lives and future.
-Understanding how they work, appreciating their interactions, seeing their impact, and being able, against that background, to evaluate their value, is crucial.
+Our world is shaped by institutions and organizations that have a profound impact on our lives.
+Understanding how they work, appreciating their interactions, seeing their impact, and being able to assess their value, is crucial.

-The Duke-UNC PPE Program offers a minor at UNC and a certificate at Duke.
+The UNC-Duke PPE Program offers a minor at UNC and a certificate at Duke.
 Students pursuing either the minor or the certificate can take courses at the other school to meet the relevant requirements.
-The Gateway and Capstone courses are co-convened, meeting for half the semester at Duke and for half at UNC.
+The Gateway and Capstone courses are often co-convened, meeting for half the semester at Duke and for half at UNC.